-- 3.B.16 Emission Points AA-028 and AA-030 shall be considered emergency stationary engines under 40 CFR 60, Subpart JJJJ provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
-If the permittee does not operate the engines according to the requirements in (a)-(c) below, the engines will not be considered emergency engines under 40 CFR 60, Subpart JJJJ and must meet all requirements for non-emergency engines. - (a) There is no limit on the use of the engines during an emergency situation. - (b) The permittee may operate the engine for maintenance checks and readiness testing for a maximum 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission operator, or the insurance company associated with the engine.
-The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating the federal,

-- state, or local standards require maintenance testing of an engine beyond 100 hours per calendar year. - (c) The emergency engines may be operated for up to 50 hours per calendar year in non-emergency situations.
+- 3.B.15 For Emission Point AA-028, the engine shall be considered an emergency stationary engine under Subpart JJJJ provided the engine only operates in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
+If the permittee does not operate the engine according to the requirements in (a)-(c) below, the engine will not be considered an emergency engine under Subpart JJJJ and must meet all requirements for non-emergency engines. - (a) There is no limit on the use of the engine during an emergency situation. - (b) The permittee may operate the engine for maintenance checks and readiness testing for a maximum 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission operator, or the insurance company associated with the engine.
+The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating the federal, state, or local standards require maintenance testing of an engine beyond 100 hours per calendar year. - (c) The emergency engine may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (b).
-Except as provided in 40 CFR 60.4243(d)(3)(i), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity.
+Except as provided in 60.4243(d)(3)(i), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity.